CryptozombiesHQ/cryptozombie-lessons/3/02-ownable.md

 Did you spot the security hole in the previous chapter?

-Because `setKittyContractAddress` is `external`, this means anyone can call it.
+`setKittyContractAddress` is `external`, so anyone can call it!
 That means anyone who called the function could change the address of the CryptoKitties contract, and break our app for all its users.

-We do want the ability to update this address in our contract.
-But we don't want just anyone to be able to update it.
+We do want the ability to update this address in our contract, but we don't want everyone to be able to update it.

-To handle cases like this, one common practice that has emerged is to make contracts `Ownable` — meaning they have an owner who has special priveleges (you).
+To handle cases like this, one common practice that has emerged is to make contracts `Ownable` — meaning they have an owner (you) who has special privileges.

 ## OpenZeppelin's `Ownable` contract

-Below is the `Ownable` contract taken from **_OpenZeppelin_**'s Solidity library.
+Below is the `Ownable` contract taken from the **_OpenZeppelin_** Solidity library.
 OpenZeppelin is a library of secure and community-vetted smart contracts that you can use in your own DApps.
-After this lesson, if you're anxiously waiting for the release of Lesson 4, we highly recommend you check them out for some extra studying!
+After this lesson, while you anxiously await the release of Lesson 4, check out some of those contracts!

 Give the contract a read-through.
 You're going to see a few things we haven't learned yet, but don't worry, we'll talk about them below.